littlekoda/kodawords/game_prompt.md

 2. GAMEPLAY (QUIZ MODES A & B)
    - Show ONE word at a time (English or Chinese depending on mode).
+   - Speak out the word when It is English
    - Provide 4 answer choices (multiple choice).
    - Only ONE is correct; others must be randomly selected distractors.
    - Give instant feedback (“Correct! 🎉” or “Wrong ❌”).
+   - Select a word as answer, when it is English, speak it out
    - After answering, automatically load the next word.
    - Track score and total questions.
    - After 20 questions, show “Final Score” screen.

 3. FLASHCARD MODE (Mode C)
    - Show English on front.
+When click/touch the English word, speak it out
    - Tap/click to flip to Chinese translation.
    - Show “Next” and “Previous” buttons.
    - Loop through all 100 terms.